Coping with the coronavirus pandemic and restrictions make a surrogacy arrangement all the more complex.

 Surrogacy teams who are navigating pregnancy, birth and the fourth trimester surrogacy during coronavirus have been seeking support and advice for how best to handle the situation they find themselves in.
 Katrina Hale and I presented a webinar on 28 April to talk through these issues, which was presented to the Australian Surrogacy Community.
-Below are a summary of my notes and presentation; you can also watch the webinar by registering at this link.
+Below are a summary of my notes and presentation; you can also watch the webinar by joining the Australian Surrogacy Community Facebook group.

 Travel during Coronavirus

 There are different regulations for entering each state, so I won’t bore you with details of each of the state laws and restrictions on travel.
 Suffice to say that if you have an interstate surrogacy arrangement and a pregnancy underway, your best option is to search for details for travel into the state, and back home to your state, and what that requires.
 If you have difficulty finding clear or credible information that applies to you, get in touch and I can help.
 Some states require travellers to apply for a permit to enter the state, and there are also some requirements to self-isolate for 14 days on arrival or upon your return home.

 What you need to consider: